We Analyzed the Future Direction of American Express Company (AXP), Here is What We Found

 AXP’s Market Performance

-AXP stocks went down by -6.22% for the week, with a monthly jump of 0.42% and a quarterly performance of 9.61%, while its annual performance rate touched 71.05%.
-The volatility ratio for the week stands at 2.04% while the volatility levels for the past 30 days are set at 2.08% for American Express Company.
-The simple moving average for the period of the last 20 days is -3.16% for AXP stocks with a simple moving average of 20.63% for the last 200 days.
+AXP stocks went up by 1.86% for the week, with a monthly jump of 4.31% and a quarterly performance of 19.99%, while its annual performance rate touched 79.15%.
+The volatility ratio for the week stands at 3.20% while the volatility levels for the past 30 days are set at 2.30% for American Express Company.
+The simple moving average for the period of the last 20 days is 2.35% for AXP stocks with a simple moving average of 27.06% for the last 200 days.

 Analysts’ Opinion of AXP